sa-fw-an/GSoC-Proposal/Proposal-1.md

 My passion for both music and programming makes this project especially appealing.
 As someone who has explored music production and programming language design, I see Music Blocks as a perfect intersection of these domains.
 The challenge of creating an execution engine that can handle the unique requirements of musical programming—especially aspects like timing, concurrency, and real-time feedback—presents an exciting technical challenge that aligns with my skills and interests.

-## Terms and Concepts
+## 2. Terms and Concepts

 Before diving into the project details, it's important to understand the key terminology and concepts that will be referenced throughout this proposal:

 - **Abstract Syntax Tree (AST)**: A hierarchical tree representation of code that captures its syntactic structure.
 In Music Blocks, the AST represents the logical structure of a program created with visual blocks.

-- **Bricks/Blocks**: The visual programming elements that users interact with in the Music Blocks interface.
-These are dragged, snapped together, and configured to build programs.
+- **Bricks**: The visual programming elements that users interact with in the Music Blocks interface.
+Bricks are the visual representations of program constructs that are arranged in the UI.

+- **Blocks**: Programming constructs that represent control flow structures and executable units in the program.
+These are the logical components represented by bricks in the UI.

 - **BlockNode**: A node in the AST that represents control flow structures like loops or conditionals.

 - **StatementNode**: A node in the AST that represents a single operation or instruction.

 - **ArgumentNode**: A node that provides data or expressions as input to statements or blocks.
+These come in two types: literal values and expressions that require evaluation.

-- **Parser**: The component responsible for converting the visual block arrangement into an AST structure that can be executed.
+- **Parser**: The component responsible for parsing the AST according to defined grammar rules.

-- **Interpreter**: The component that traverses the AST and executes the program logic.
+- **Interpreter**: The component that executes individual nodes of the AST according to operation rules.

 - **State Manager**: Keeps track of program variables, execution state, and context during runtime.

-- **Concurrency**: The ability to run multiple sections of code simultaneously, which is essential for music programming where different musical parts often need to play together.
+- **Concurrency**: The ability to execute multiple program constructs simultaneously, including handling nested procedure calls and managing code blocks that need to run in parallel while maintaining synchronization of shared resources.

-- **Time-based Instructions**: Commands that execute over a duration rather than instantaneously (e.g., playing a note for two beats).
+- **Time-based Instructions**: Commands that execute over a duration rather than instantaneously, aligned on a timeline across the program regardless of their specific functionality.

-## Project Details
+## 3. Project Details

-### Project Overview
+### 3.1.
+Project Overview

 The Music Blocks v4 Program Engine project focuses on developing the execution core that powers the Music Blocks platform.
 This involves creating a robust system for representing Music Blocks programs as Abstract Syntax Trees and implementing the components needed to execute these programs efficiently.